Paul & Daisy Soros Fellowships for New Americans

 The Paul & Daisy Soros Fellowships for New Americans, founded by Paul Soros and Daisy Soros in 1997, is a United States postgraduate fellowship for immigrants and children of immigrants.
-In 2021, the Fellowship received 2,445 applications and awarded 30 Fellowships for a selection rate of 1.2%.
-Each Fellow receives up to $90,000 in funding toward their graduate education, which can be in any field and at any university at the US.
-The Fellowship, which honors the contributions of immigrants to the US, was founded in 1997.
+In 2021, the fellowship received 2,445 applications and awarded 30 fellowships for a selection rate of 1.2%.
+Each fellow receives up to $90,000 in funding toward their graduate education, which can be in any field and at any university at the U.S. The fellowship, which honors the contributions of immigrants to the U.S., was founded in 1997.
 In 2010, the couple had contributed a total of $75 million to the organization's charitable trust.

-Past fellows include United States Surgeon General, Vivek Murthy (1998 Fellow), the second-youngest Surgeon General to occupy the position, as well as the first of Indian descent.
-Other alumni include Iranian-American Ebola researcher Pardis Sabeti (2001 Fellow) and Fei-Fei Li (1999 Fellow), a Stanford professor and artificial intelligence expert.
+Past fellows include United States Surgeon General, Vivek Murthy (1998 Fellow), Iranian-American Ebola researcher Pardis Sabeti (2001 Fellow) and Fei-Fei Li (1999 Fellow), a Stanford professor and artificial intelligence expert.

-The Fellowship has no restrictions based on field of study, and has supported graduate students in public policy, science, medicine, business, law, music, arts, humanities, and the social sciences.
-Applicants can be pursuing master's degrees, PhDs, JDs, MDs, MPHs, MD/PhDs, and other joint degrees, etc.
+The fellowship has no restrictions based on field of study, and has supported graduate students in public policy, science, medicine, business, law, music, arts, humanities, and the social sciences.
+Applicants can be pursuing master's degrees, doctorate's, JD, MD, MD/PhD or other joint degrees.

-About the Fellowship
+Overview

 The Paul & Daisy Soros Fellowships for New Americans supports up to two years of graduate study in any field at any advanced degree-granting program in the United States.
-Each Fellow receives up to $25,000 a year in stipend support and up to $20,000 per year tuition support, allowing Fellows to receive as much as $90,000 over two years.
-Fellows attend two Fall Conferences in New York City designed to introduce the Fellows to one other and to examine their New American experience.
+Each fellow receives up to $25,000 a year in stipend support and up to $20,000 per year tuition support, allowing Fellows to receive as much as $90,000 over two years.
+Fellows attend two fall conferences in New York City designed to introduce the fellows to one another and to examine their experiences.

-Mission

-The Fellowship provides opportunities for continuing generations of able and accomplished New Americans to achieve leadership in their chosen fields and to partake of the American dream.
-The program was established in recognition of the contributions New Americans have made to American life, and in gratitude for the opportunities the United States afforded by Hungarian immigrants to the United States, Paul and Daisy Soros.

 Selection criteria

-The Fellowship looks for applicants who have:
+The fellowship looks for applicants who have: